Ludorg/zenodote_py/README.md

 ### Code edition

 Zenodote library manager (zndt-lm) is developped in Python 3 with [Visual Studio Code](https://code.visualstudio.com/) and its powerful [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python).
-Code is formatted with autopep8 (default value).
+Python source code is formatted with autopep8 (default value).
 [Linting](https://code.visualstudio.com/docs/python/linting) is performed with pylint.
 The configuration for this editor is given below.
 These parameters are workspace settings.

 ```json
 {